Dominion (supermarket): Breakup

-Battle over pension surplus 1985
+Battle over pension surplus

-In 1985, Dominion withdrew $37.9 million from its defined benefit pension plan for Canadian employees.
+In 1985, during the chain's breakup, the Argus-controlled Dominion Stores Ltd.—renamed Domgroup Ltd. in April 1986—withdrew $37.9 million from its defined benefit pension plan for Canadian employees.
 The amount represented an actuarial surplus in the plan, and Dominion had approval from the provincial regulator, the Pension Commission of Ontario (a predecessor entity to the Financial Services Regulatory Authority of Ontario) to make the withdrawal.
 However, the right to make that withdrawal was challenged by the union representing the employees, the Retail, Wholesale and Department Store Union.
-In September 1986, Justice Robert Reid of the Ontario Supreme Court of Justice order Dominion to return the money to the plan, stating in his judgment that Dominion "had no right, under the plan documents, to remove the surplus".
-Dominion eventually reached a settlement with the union to withdraw a portion of the surplus.
+In September 1986, Justice Robert Reid of the Ontario Supreme Court of Justice ordered Domgroup to return the money to the plan, stating in his judgment that Dominion "had no right, under the plan documents, to remove the surplus".
+Domgroup eventually reached a settlement with the union to withdraw a portion of the surplus.

+A&P's "New Dominion"

+A&P placed the stores it acquired in 1985 under a subsidiary named New Dominion Stores Inc., and initially operated them under the "New Dominion" name (later adjusting the branding to "Super Dominion").
+During a one-year transition period, these stores co-existed in Ontario with the "old" Dominion stores that Argus hadn't sold to A&P, causing customer confusion.
+At one point during this period, the head of A&P Canada said he called Black personally to ensure the Argus-owned stores' marketing abided by the sale contract, as some ads had referenced those stores still being Canadian-owned (whereas A&P was based in the U.S. and controlled by Germany's Tengelmann Group).
+Most of the remaining "old" Dominion stores ultimately closed in early 1986, ahead of A&P gaining exclusive rights to the name on April 30.

+Beginning a few months after the acquisition, and continuing into the 1990s, A&P rebranded all of its stores in the Greater Toronto Area as Dominion stores, absorbing Miracle Food Mart, while Dominion locations elsewhere in Ontario took the A&P or Food Basics name.